Gibtnix/MSIKLM/README.md

 I tried to keep the external dependencies to a minimum level, however there are some unavoidable ones.
 These are:

- * GCC     - the C compliler
+ * GCC     - the C compiler
  * make    - the main build tool of the Linux world
  * LIBUSB  - MSIKLM needs to communicate with the keyboard, for this LIBUSB is required